Skip to main content

 Inbound access blocked

 Is there a firewall blocking access to the database?
-For example, if you're using Superblocks Cloud, make sure your VPC security groups have the right inbound rules to allow access from the Superblocks IP addresses.
-Similarly, if you're running the On-premise Agent, make sure that it is running inside the same network as the database or is allowed to connect to your database externally.
+For example, if you’re using Superblocks Cloud, make sure your VPC security groups have the right inbound rules to allow access from the Superblocks IP addresses.
+Similarly, if you’re self-hosting the data plane, make sure that it is running inside the same network as the database or is allowed to connect to your database externally.
 Expect to see Connection timeout: failed to create socket, timeout expired, or similar errors when the database instance is not accessible from Superblocks.

 Server listening internally only